 441.11 Quality Control Reports.
 Use Department Form TE-199 for the Quality Control Report.
 Record all test results on the Quality Control Report.
 Document all decisions regarding responses to test results on the Quality Control Report (referring to the particular test), including reasons why a particular problem may exist what action was taken to correct the problem (plant operation or testing), and what communication with Department personnel took place.
 Submit one Quality Control Report to the DET no later than specified.
+Retain copies of all records documenting the quality control inspections and tests throughout the life of the Contract and furnish them to the DET on request.

+441.12 Mixture Deficiencies.
 Control all production processes to assure the Engineer that the mixture delivered to the paving site is uniform in composition; within the specification requirements and limits; conforms to the JMF: and that the placed mixture is free of any defect (ex. segregation, tenderness, lack of mixture and texture uniformity, raveling, flushing, rutting, holes, debris etc.) within the Contractor’s control.
 Correct obvious pavement problems according to 401.15.
 If any suspicion that other mixture composition or pavement problems exist, the Monitoring Team will conduct an initial investigation thru review of data and sampling of the asphalt pavement.
 Should a Department investigation determine that the Contractor’s QCP is not controlling the mixture in a manner to achieve mixture quality as described above the Contractor quality control data may be rejected.
 In that case the Department will conduct a thorough test investigation based on samples from the roadway and use those test results in determining disposition of the non specification material.

 A mixture is not uniform in composition if multiple random non-specification individual tests or any four consecutive non-specification moving accumulative ranges exist.
 The mixture can be rejected, production can be stopped and/or a redesign can be called for by the Department.
 The Laboratory will not approve any redesign it determines is unsatisfactory to provide acceptable mix performance.
 Submit this new design for approval according to 441.02 and at no additional cost to the Department.

 When any out of specification material, based on quality control tests not within the limits of Table 441.01-1, is sent to the paving site the Engineer will determine disposition of the material according to the Department non specification material policy.

 Item 442 Superpave Asphalt Concrete

 442.01 Description